sheldonrampton/recruiter/README.txt

    your webserver accordingly.

-2. Install Recruiter as a usual Drupal site by visiting it with your web browser.
-Select the "Recruiter" installation profile and follow the usual Drupal installation instructions (i.e. Drupal's INSTALL.txt in the webroot subfolder).
+2. Install Recruiter as a usual Drupal site by visiting it with your web browser and follow the usual Drupal installation instructions (i.e. Drupal's INSTALL.txt in the webroot subfolder).

-3. Configure your private file system path as usual at

-     "admin/config/media/file-system"

-   or in settings.php, example:

-     $conf['file_private_path'] = '/path/to/private/files';

 That's it.